aryanjha256/ViteTasks/README.md

 # ViteTasks

-This project is a basic setup for a Vite project with React.
+This is a basic task management project using React.
 It has been scaffolded using `create-vite` with the following options:

 - **Project Name:** ViteTasks
 - **Package Name:** vitetasks